Adrian Edmondson: 2000s

 Edmondson appeared regularly as Brendan Baxter in Series 4 of the BBC mystery series Jonathan Creek, broadcast in 2003–2004.
 He had a lead role playing an NHS doctor in the comedy series Doctors and Nurses first broadcast in early 2004.
 In Surviving Disaster, a BBC docudrama about the 1986 Chernobyl disaster, broadcast at the start of 2006, Edmondson played the role of Valery Legasov.
 In 2005 he appeared as a celebrity model on Star Portraits with Rolf Harris.
 That year, he also competed on "Comic Relief Does Fame Academy" where he made it to the finale and came in 3rd place.
 From 2005 to 2008 he appeared as Percy "Abra" Durant in the medical drama Holby City.
-In 2008 he played Henry Austen in the BBC produced film Miss Austen Regrets and Vernon in the ITV sitcom Teenage Kicks.
-In April 2009 he appeared on the cooking show Hell's Kitchen, where he reached the final, coming second to Linda Evans.
+In 2008 he played Henry Austen in the BBC produced film Miss Austen Regrets, and Vernon in the ITV sitcom Teenage Kicks.
+In April 2009, he reached the final, coming second to Linda Evans in the cooking show Hell's Kitchen.

 Edmondson played the role of Captain Hook in the Canterbury Marlowe Arena pantomime during its Christmas 2009 run.